whiskyechobravo/kerko/README.md

       recommended for indexing by [Google Scholar][HighwirePress_Google], and are recognized by many other databases and reference management tools, including the [Zotero Connector][Zotero_Connector] browser extension.
-* Syndication feeds: [Atom][Atom] syndication feeds are automatically generated.
+* Web feeds: users of news aggregators or feed readers may get updates when new bibliographic records are added.
+They may subscribe to the main feed, or to one or more custom feeds.
-    * The main feed lists to the most recently added bibliographic records.
+    * The main feed lists the most recently added bibliographic records.
-    * Any search results page has a related feed that lists the most recently added bibliographic records that match the search criteria.
-Thus, a user having a specific area of interest can obtain a custom feed simply by performing a keyword search and/or selecting one or more filters.
+    * Any search page has a related custom feed that lists the most recently added bibliographic records that match the search criteria.
+Thus, a user can obtain a custom feed for a particular area of interest by entering keywords to search and/or selecting filters.
+    * Feeds are provided in the [Atom syndication format][Atom].
     * Basic metadata is provided directly in the feeds, using unqualified [Dublin Core][Dublin_Core] tags.
 * Sitemap: an [XML Sitemap][XML_Sitemap] is automatically generated, and you may